Bexhill-on-Sea: Sport and leisure

+Bexhill is home to a detachment of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.

 Bexhill-on-Sea Golf Club (now defunct) was founded in 1890.
 It closed at the time of WW2.

 Bexhill is home to the Little Common Ramblers Cricket Club playing at the Recreation Ground.
 The 'Ramblers' have 3 adult teams playing in the East Sussex Cricket League.
 In 2018, the Ramblers 1st XI was promoted to the Sussex County League for the first time in its history.
 Bexhill-on-Sea is also the home of Rother Swim Academy, offering swimming lessons to children.
 Founded in 1990 and family run.

 Marina Court Garden officially opened on 6 July 2015 with the Bexhill Rotary Club Wheel Coin collector (Bexhill Observer).
 The open space on the Marina, next to the De la Warr Pavilion will provide an area to sit and relax.
 Rother District Council Chairman opened the Garden and President Raouf Oderuth of Bexhill Rotary Club unveiled the Coin Collector.
 The proceeds will fund local nominated Charities.